Stuck in the “something to wear, read, want, need” mode? Try simplifying Christmas with family Christmas gifts to get more out of Christmas with less.

-2) I read The Life Changing Magic of Tidying up by Marie Kondo.
-If you haven’t read this book, don’t worry.
-I will tell you all about it in January.
+I read The Life Changing Magic of Tidying up by Marie Kondo.
+If you haven’t read this book, you should!
 It really is just as it says: life changing.
-But, seeing as how it talks about getting rid of things, you may want to choose a different month to read it.
+But, seeing as how it talks about getting rid of things, you may want to choose a different month to read it than December.
 Just saying.

 So, back to rethinking our Christmas, I get annoyed with all the clutter that comes along with Christmas.
-Have to regulate if kids should share their toys or if they don’t have to since they personally got it for Christmas, we just did away with all of that.
-Last year we did mostly family Christmas presents, but this year, that’s all there is.
+Having to regulate if kids should share their toys or not since they personally got it for Christmas.
+We just did away with all of that.
+Last year we did mostly family Christmas presents again.
 Each child gets whatever is in their stocking, one gift that they need, and the rest is all for the entire family.

-We found last year that by giving gifts that the entire family could enjoy, we enjoyed playing with those gifts as a family the whole year.
+We have found that by giving gifts that the entire family can enjoy, we played with those gifts as a family the whole year.

-Games: We lucked out and had a new thrift store open near us last month.
-I have gotten so many great games there.
+I have gotten so many great games from Thrift Stores.
+Just double check that all the pieces are there!
 I’ve wanted to get Uno Attack for awhile now, since Uno is one of our family’s favorite games.
 We have 3 decks already and didn’t want to spend the $15 just for the little card shooter and more cards.
 I found just the card shooter that works great for $0.75!
 We also got a few more board games both older and newer.
 These will give us fun activities to look forward to doing together, as well as learning to take turns and work as a team.